juichiache/mfg-sap-ai-agent/README.md

 # mfg-sap-ai-agent

-This repo is an example of a Microsoft 365 Copilot agent that can be used to interact with SAP systems.
-It is built using the Microsoft AI Agent framework and is designed to be deployed in Microsoft Teams.
-The agent can be used to perform various tasks such as querying SAP data, creating SAP transactions, and more.
+This repo is an example of a Microsoft 365 Agent that can be used to interact with SAP systems.
+It is built using the Microsoft AI Agent framework and is designed to be deployed in M365 Copilot Chat & Microsoft Teams.
+The agent can be used to query SAP data, correlate with external data sources (such as Bing for getting recent tariff information & Azure Maps for weather information).

 ## Architecture